Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/configuration/required/040_provider-metadata.en.md

 ### Generated Document

-Once you have provided the data and started the server, it will host it under "your-domain/.well-known/csaf/provider-metadata.json".
+Once you have provided the data and started the server, the generated document will host it under "your-domain/.well-known/csaf/provider-metadata.json".
 You can see a live example [here](https://bomnipotent.wwh-soft.com/.well-known/csaf/provider-metadata.json) and a static example here:

 ```json {wrap="false" title="provider-metadata.json"}
 {